Home

 MailerLite allows you to:

-- Choose from 8 different templates
+• Choose from promotion pop-up templates

-- Select the type of pop-up you want to use
+• Select the type of pop-up you want to use

-- Set where you want that pop-up to appear
+• Set where you want that pop-up to appear

 Overall, MailerLite’s form builder is fast, intuitive, and surprisingly flexible.
 And yes — you can track form performance with built-in analytics to see visits, conversion rates, and more.